PacktPublishing/Software-Architecture-with-Cpp/ch04/README.md

 You'll need Docker to run the examples from this chapter.

+For the tracing and reverse proxy, and the canary releases example you'll also need Docker Compose.

 ### Running the examples

 To run the examples, please go to the appropriate directory and run: